MateoV/rhondagowlergreene.com/_posts/books/0001-01-01-standtall.md

 Moonbeam Children's Book Award

 Suggested for grades 3rd – 8th.
-To learn more about the book and see inside pages [click here](http://www.readingbirdbooks.com/).
+To learn more about the book and see inside pages <a href="http://www.readingbirdbooks.com/" target="_blank">click here</a>.